imranomar/saloodo/readme.md

 API Documentation
 =============
-Please feel freee to contact me :
+Please feel free to contact me :

 Imran Omar Bukhsh<br>
 Email: imranomar@gmail.com<br>
 Mobile: 00971 50 4225054<br>

-NOTE: Has been created with Larevel 5.8.29
+NOTE: Has been created with Laravel 5.8.29

 NOTE: The api is available online running at http://3.86.155.55/api/...